hybridsjs/hybrids/docs/component-model/templates.md

 });
 ```

 Using the above pattern may become verbose if your template contains many values to bind.
-The engine provides the `html.set()` helper method, which generates a callback function for setting host property from the value of the element or set store model property value.
+The engine provides the `html.set()` helper method, which generates a callback function for setting a host property from the value of the element or for setting a store model property value.

 #### Property Name